AlexisR1990/Alexis-Tolliver-Portfolio/Project1/Asthma.md

 As you can tell from the visuals above the class distribution seems to be unbalanced which is why I chose to visualize the exact class distribution in a bar chart with 0 meaning No Diagnosis and 1 meaning Yes Diagnosis.
 As you can see there is a lot more No than there is Yes which is a proble when it comes to modeling so now we must balance the classes.
 <img width="1129" alt="Screenshot 2024-09-28 at 10 26 16 AM" src="https://github.com/user-attachments/assets/ed533b2d-0db2-446c-acf1-9d197fde59b8">

 Since the class is unbalanced and the majority of the weight is on the No, I chose to use the SMOTE oversampling method.
-After rebalancing the data I chose to get a recount of the classes in a bar chart, which showed me a perfectly balanced target varible.
+After rebalancing the data I chose to get a recount of the classes, which showed me a perfectly balanced target varible.
 <img width="1134" alt="Screenshot 2024-09-28 at 10 28 37 AM" src="https://github.com/user-attachments/assets/377ee439-5596-4515-a499-3054e6c98bd8">

 Now that the target variable is balanced we can now split our data into test and train sets.